 It’s soup season… yes?
-Gluten Free Corn Chowder with Green Chile is a soul-warming, zesty soup with southwest flavors reminiscent of a green chile tamale, and perfect as a starter course.
-Add your favorite protein and make it a meal!
-Dairy free option too!
+Hatch Green Chile Corn Chowder is a soul-warming, zesty, vegetarian soup recipe with southwest flavors reminiscent of a green chile tamale, and perfect as a starter course or light supper.
+I’ve included a dairy free option as well!

 Well, it’s fall (in most of the northern hemisphere?).
 We really don’t have seasons in south Texas, but we try to pretend by eating soups and stews.
 Haha.
 Actually, we’ve enjoyed a couple of weeks of perfect temps in the sixties and seventies, so I am not complaining.

 I finally put together a post for my Hatch green chile enchiladas with a runny egg.
 This is one of my favorite indulgent meals of all time, but we can’t eat them all the time! 😬 I’m more likely to elevate a pot of healthy Hatch green chile chicken soup.

 I hesitated before deciding to call this a “green chile” chowder rather than a “Hatch green chile” chowder.
 While this New Mexico girl adores Hatch green chile, I don’t live in NM anymore, and it’s become harder to keep it in my freezer.

 On the other hand, I use a lot of POBLANO CHILES.
 Life on the border does have its perks… Poblano chiles are available year ’round in McAllen, but also widely available throughout the US.
 I suspect, but do not know for sure, they are available in other countries as well.